sisch/uni_boxpack/README.md

 # uni_boxpack
-C project as prerequisite for the final Info II exam
+C project as prerequisite for the final Info II exam.

 ## Goal
 ### Story